 - Your crawling baby’s hands and mouth are his tools for learning about his world.

 - As a Crawler, eating more solid food means more chewing, so his tongue, gums and jaw are developing.

 Crawling babies use their mouth and hands to explore the world.
 So look out—whatever’s in reach will go straight into his mouth!

 The world as seen through his mouth

-have lumpy bits in it or have a thick texture, so he can feel it in his mouth, but doesn’t need to chew it too much.
-Though he’s getting better at mashing and controlling food, it’s still too early for him to have anything sticky, small or round like such as nuts, cherry tomatoes, grapes, or raisins.
+have lumpy bits in them or have a thick texture, so he can feel it in his mouth, but doesn’t need to chew it too much.
+Though he’s getting better at mashing and controlling food, it’s still too early for him to have anything sticky, small or round such as: nuts, cherry tomatoes, grapes, or raisins.